+Was it worth visiting?
 Personally speaking, it was okay.
-Now, for you…

-In one sentence, if you’re truly religious and believe that a dip in the Sangam will make a difference in your spiritual life, Kumbh Mela is worth visiting, as so was the 2019 Prayagraj one.
+For you, however, if you’re truly religious and believe that a dip in the Sangam will make a difference in your spiritual life, Kumbh Mela is worth visiting.

 To make the decision easier furthermore, let’s talk about the different accommodation options that 2019 Prayagraj Kumbh Mela offered.

 Where To Stay In Kumbh Mela

-From my experience of 2019 Prayagraj Kumbh Mela, I can tell you that each Kumbh Mela has a mix of luxury and budget accommodation.
+From my 2019 Prayagraj experience, I can tell you that each Kumbh Mela has a mix of luxury and budget accommodation.
 You can choose as per your pocket size.
 Now, let’s get an idea from my 2019 Prayagraj visit…

 Luxury Accommodation in Kumbh Mela